Frequently Asked Questions

 • Service dashboard with reporting capabilities.

-Yes, as per 21st Century CURES Act, a caregiving agency need to implement EVV for claiming Medicaid.
-Every agency needs to implement EVV before January 1st, 2021.
+Yes, as per the 21st Century CURES Act, a caregiving agency must implement EVV for claiming Medicaid.
+Every agency needs to implement EVV before January 1, 2021.

-EVV (Electronic Visit Verification) is a system that records punch-in and punch-out timings of caregivers to minimize Medicaid frauds.
+EVV (Electronic Visit Verification) is a system that records the punch-in and punch-out timings of caregivers to minimize Medicaid fraud.

 Yes, EVV is a GPS-based system that provides real-time updates of the caregiver’s location.